Cuscuton Inflation: Cuscuton inflation

 \subsubsection{Slow-roll approximation}

 For simplicity, we focus on the expansion of the action in terms of the slow-roll parameters.
+Thereby, we consider the subhorizon limit $k/(aH) \gg \mathcal{O}(\alpha)$.
+Since the curvature perturbation is conserved outside the horizon the main contribution to the time integration of the interaction Hamiltonian is coming from the regime around horizon crossing \cite{Maldacena:2002vr} where the approximation is valid.
+Therefore, this expansion should provide a valid estimate for the bispectrum.
 By using the solution for $\delta\chi$, $\delta N$ and $\psi$ we can note that $\delta N$, $\psi$ and $\xi$ are of linear order in the slow-roll parameters, namely

 Therefore, it is immediate to see that the contributions to the cubic action from GR and the cuscuton are at least of cubic order in the slow-roll parameters and cannot contribute to the leading contribution at quadratic order.